19hours/sg-statutes/Acts/Children and Young Persons Act.md

 ### Presumption

 81\.
-The production of the warrant or other document, in pursuance of which a child or young person is directed to be sent to an approved school, an approved home, a remand home or a place of detention or committed to the care or custody of a person or directed to be sent to an approved hospital, with a statement endorsed thereon or annexed thereto purporting to be signed by the manager of the approved school, approved home, place of detention, remand home or approved hospital or by the person to whose care or custody the child or young person is committed, as the case may be, to the effect that the child or young person named therein was duly —
+The production of the warrant or other document, in pursuance of which a child or young person is directed to be sent to a juvenile rehabilitation centre, a place of safety, a remand home or a place of detention or committed to the care or custody of a person or directed to be sent to an approved hospital, with a statement endorsed thereon or annexed thereto purporting to be signed by the manager of the juvenile rehabilitation centre, place of safety, place of detention, remand home or approved hospital or by the person to whose care or custody the child or young person is committed, as the case may be, to the effect that the child or young person named therein was duly —

-(a) received into and is at the date of the signing thereof detained in such approved school, approved home, remand home or place of detention; or
+(a) received into and is at the date of the signing thereof detained in such juvenile rehabilitation centre, place of safety, remand home or place of detention; or

 (b) taken into his care or custody and is at the date of signing thereof still in his care or custody, or has been otherwise dealt with according to law,